PlaydateSquad/pd-achievements/README.md

     -- Optionally, these two fields define default icons for achievements. defaultIcon = "icon_default",
     defaultIconLocked = "icon_locked_default",
+    -- The filepath to an icon image for locked achievements which are marked as secret.
+Optional. secretIcon = "my_icon_hidden",
     achievements = {
         -- This table should be an array of achievement tables.
         -- Each of these tables stores the data for a single achievement.